Palace of Culture: Description

 The other impression I would record came from a non-official visit to a House of Popular Culture.
 Here was a fine new building in the factory quarter, surrounded by recreation grounds, provided with one large theater, four smaller assembly halls, fifty rooms for club meetings, recreation and games, headquarters for trade unions, costing two million dollars, frequented daily—or rather, nightly—by five thousand persons as a daily average.
 Built and controlled, perhaps, by the government?
 No, but by the voluntary efforts of the trade unions, who tax themselves two percent of their wages to afford their collective life these facilities.
 The House is staffed and managed by its own elected officers.
 The contrast with the comparative inactivity of our own working men and with the quasi-philanthropic quality of similar enterprises in my own country left a painful impression.
 It is true that this House—there is already another similar one in Leningrad—has no intrinsic and necessary connection with communistic theory and practice.
 The like of it might exist in any large modern industrial center.
 But there is the fact that the like of it does not exist in the other and more highly developed industrial centers.
-There it is in Leningrad, as it is not there in Chicago or New York...
+There it is in Leningrad, as it is not there in Chicago or New York…

 There were two basic categories of Palaces of Culture: those owned by the state and those owned by the enterprise.
 Every town, kolkhoz and sovkhoz had a central Palace or House of Culture.
 Major industrial enterprises had their own Palaces of Culture, managed by the corresponding trade unions.

 Palaces of Culture served another important purpose: they housed local congresses and conferences of the regional divisions of the Communist Party, the Komsomol, etc.

+In the Ukraine city of Irpin, the Irpin Central House of Culture was funded and built by the community.
+Since its destruction by Russian forces in 2022, it has become an architectural monument.

 In smaller rural settlements similar establishments of lesser scope were known as "clubs", with main activities there being dance nights and cinema.
 In 1988 there were over 137,000 club establishments in the Soviet Union.

 In the People's Republic of China, the best-known, and most centrally located, Palace of Culture is perhaps the "Workers' Palace of Culture" located in the former Imperial Ancestral Temple just outside the Forbidden City in Beijing.

-The concept and the name of a "House of Culture" also appears in (for example) France (Maison de la culture), Belgium and Quebec.
+The concept and the name of a "House of Culture" also appears in (for example) France (Maison de la culture), Belgium, and Quebec.